chaudhryjunaid/setup-my-linux/README.md

 # setup-fedora-workstation
-An ansible playbook for setting up a development environment on Fedora Workstation or Ubuntu.
+An collection of ansible playbooks for setting up your favorite linux distribution.

 ## Requirements
-Tested on Fedora 35
+- ansible
+- ssh key setup with github

 ## Setting up pre-requisites
 * Install ansible: